elixir-europe/rdmkit/pages/your_problem/data_protection.md

 ---

-## How do I protect research data under the gdpr?
+## How do I protect research data under the GDPR?

 ### Description